uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/The Society of the Spectacle by Guy Debord.md

 </div></div>

-And when even [[Reading/Notes and Highlights/The Society of the Spectacle by Guy Debord#^8698a1\|the rebellion is yet anothet way to conform]], we can consider the future pretty bleak.
+And when even [[Reading/Notes and Highlights/The Society of the Spectacle by Guy Debord#^8698a1\|the rebellion is yet another way to conform]], we can consider the future pretty bleak.

 > [!note] Notes and Highlights from the Book
 > (Notes:: [[Reading/Notes and Highlights/The Society of the Spectacle by Guy Debord\|Notes from The Society of the Spectacle by Guy Debord]])